MediaComem/comem-archioweb/subjects/npm/README.md

 ### The npm registry

-> "The [npm registry][npm] hosts over a quarter million packages of reusable code — the largest code registry in the world."
+The [npm registry][npm] hosts over a million packages of reusable code — the largest code registry in the world.

 <img src='images/popular-packages.png' width='100%' />

+It contains [more than double the next most populated package registry][modulecounts] (the Apache Maven repository).